What Are Dental Implants?

 For years I’d felt like a part of my body was missing — because my teeth were missing.
 My dentist told me that dental implants would make me feel and look a lot better.
 OK, I said.
 Now, I’m thrilled.
 I can smile, eat anything, and enjoy a good laugh with my friends.

 Dental implant placement is a team effort between an Oral and Maxillofacial surgeon and a restorative dentist.
 Drs.
-Roach and Robertson perform the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
+Roach and Ouellette perform the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
 The restorative dentist (your dentist) fits and makes the permanent prosthesis.
 Your dentist will also make any temporary prosthesis needed during the implant process.